What is Blepharoplasty?

 What Does Blepharoplasty Accomplish?

 Blepharoplasty helps reverse the signs of aging in the upper and lower eyelids.
 Specifically, Blepharoplasty can:

-- help to fix lid drooping (upper or lower lids) caused by old age
+- Repair eyelid drooping (upper and/or lower lids) caused by aging

 Who is a Candidate for Blepharoplasty?